Top 10 MC5 Songs

 # 8 – Tonight

-From their second album Back in the USA, “Tonight” is a straightforward, high-energy rock and roll song.
+From their second album, Back in the USA, “Tonight” is a straightforward, high-energy rock and roll song.
 It was composed by the entire group.
 It was produced by John Landau.
 The lyrics are openly sexual in nature.
 “Tonight” is only two and a half minutes long but it packs a lot of energy into a short time frame.
-This would prove a major influence on the punk bands that came less than a decade after.
+This would prove a major influence on the punk bands that came less than a decade later.

 # 7 – Starship

-Written by the MC5 and using some of Sun Ra’s poetry “Starship” is the final track on their debut album Kick Out the Jams.
-At over eight minutes it is the longest track on the record.
-Beginning with a surging noise the song coalesces into a hard rock tune with heavy riffs and wild, noisy lead guitar.
+Written by the MC5 and using some of Sun Ra’s poetry, “Starship” is the final track on their debut album Kick Out the Jams.
+At over eight minutes, it is the longest track on the record.
+Beginning with a surging noise, the song coalesces into a hard rock tune with heavy riffs and wild, noisy lead guitar.

 # 6 – I Can Only Give You Everything

 Based on a catchy guitar riff, “I Can Only Give You Everything” was an early single by the MC5.
-It was eventually released in 2000 on the compilation album The Big Bang!: Best of The MC5.
-With an edgy garage rock feel and proto-punk speed “I Can Only Give You Everything” had all of the elements that would come together to make the MC5 one of the most influential rock and roll bands of the 20th century.
+It was eventually released in 2000 on the compilation album The Big Bang!Best of The MC5.
+With an edgy garage-rock feel and proto-punk speed, “I Can Only Give You Everything” had all the elements that would come together to make the MC5 one of the most influential rock and roll bands of the 20th century.

 # 5 – Shakin’ Street